Bábism: After the execution of the Báb

-The revolts in Zanjan and Nayriz were in progress when in 1850 the Báb, with one of his disciples, was brought from his prison at Chehriq citadel, which was called jabal alshadid meaning mount extreme by Báb, to Tabriz and publicly shot in front of the citadel.
+The revolts in Zanjan and Nayriz were in progress when in 1850 the Báb, with one of his disciples, was brought from his prison at Chehriq citadel, which was called jabal alshadid, meaning 'mount extreme', by the Báb, to Tabriz and publicly shot in front of the citadel.
 The body, after being exposed for some days, was recovered by the Bábís and conveyed to a shrine near Tehran, whence it was ultimately removed to Haifa, where it is now enshrined.

-Most western scholars who reviewed the Faith of the Báb after 1860 saw it as a way of letting in Western and Christian ideals into "a closed and rigid Moslem system" and giving the Báb himself sometimes less or more credit for being authentic in the process.
-However some went further.
-In 1866 British diplomat Robert Grant Watson (b.
-8 February 1834, d.
-28 October 1892) published a history of the first 58 years of the 19th century of Persia and would serve in several diplomatic capacities Watson summarizes the impact of the Báb in Persia:
+Most Western scholars who reviewed the Faith of the Báb after 1860 saw it as a way of letting in Western and Christian ideals into "a closed and rigid Moslem system" and gave the Báb himself sometimes less or more credit for being authentic in the process.
+However, some went further.
+In 1866 British diplomat Robert Grant Watson (1834–1892) published a history of the first 58 years of the 19th century of Persia and would serve in several diplomatic capacities.
+Watson summarizes the impact of the Báb in Persia:

 Latter commentators also noted these kinds of views: Ernest Renan, Stephen Greenleaf Bulfinch, son of Charles Bulfinch, and others.

 For the next two years comparatively little was heard of the Bábís.
-The Bábís became polarized with one group speaking of violent retribution against Naser al-Din Shah Qajar, while the other, under the leadership of Bahaʼu'lláh, looked to rebuild relationships with the government and advance the Babí cause by persuasion and the example of virtuous living.
+The Bábís became polarized with one group speaking of violent retribution against Naser al-Din Shah Qajar and the Qajar State, while the other, under the leadership of Baha'u'lláh, looked to reconsolidate the community, rebuild relationships with the government and advance the Babí cause by persuasion and the example of virtuous living.

-The militant group of Babis was between thirty and seventy persons, only a small number of the total Babi population of perhaps 100,000.
+The militant group of Bábís was between thirty and seventy persons, only a small number of the total Bábí population of perhaps 100,000.
 Their meetings appear to have come under the control of a "Husayn Jan", an emotive and magnetic figure who obtained a high degree of personal devotion to himself from the group.
-Meanwhile, Tahirih and Bahaʼu'lláh, visible leaders of the community previously, were removed from the scene – Tahirih by arrest and in the case of Bahaʼu'lláh an invitation to go on pilgrimage to Karbila.
+Meanwhile, Tahirih and Baha'u'lláh, visible leaders of the community previously, were removed from the scene – Tahirih by arrest and in the case of Baha'u'lláh an 'invitation', by order of Amir Kabir, to go on pilgrimage to Karbila.
 On 15 August 1852, three from this small splinter group, acting on their own initiative, attempted to assassinate Naser al-Din Shah Qajar as he was returning from the chase to his palace at Niavarān.
-Notwithstanding the assassins' claim that they were working alone, the entire Bábí community was blamed, and a slaughter of several thousand Bábís followed, starting on 31 August 1852 with some thirty Bábís, including Táhirih.
+Notwithstanding the assassins' claim that they were working alone, the entire Bábí community was blamed, and a mass slaughter of thousands of Bábís followed, starting on 31 August 1852 with some thirty Bábís, including Táhirih.
 Dr Jakob Eduard Polak, then the Shah's physician, was an eye-witness to her execution.
-Baháʼu'lláh surrendered himself and he along with a few others were imprisoned in the Siāhchāl "Black Pit", an underground dungeon in Tehran.
+Bahá'u'lláh surrendered himself and he along with a few others were imprisoned in the Siāhchāl ('Black Pit'), an underground dungeon in Tehran.
 Meanwhile, echoes of the newspaper coverage of the violence continued into 1853.